-A. Infective mass:
+A. For Infective mass:

-Out of 32 patients 5 cases were diagnosed as infective mass by CT scan and confirmed by histopathological examination; they are true positive and 9 cases were dignosed as benign but among them 1 case was infective; it was false negative.
-All 5 patients diagnosed by CT scan as infective mass were also diagnosed hispathologically as infective mass, so there was no false positive.
-26 patients were found negative by both of CT and histopathology; these 26 were true negative.
+Out of 32 patients 5 cases were diagnosed as infective mass by CT scan and confirmed by histopathological examination; they are true positive.
+9 cases were dignosed as benign but among them 1 case was infective; it was false negative.
+All 5 patients diagnosed

-B) Benign mass
+B) For benign mass

 Out of 32 patients 9 patients were diagnosed as benign mass both by CT.
-But 7 cases were diagnosed as benign by histopathologically; they are true positive and 2 cases were diagnosed by CT as benign mass but histopathologically it was negative; it was false negative.
-Among CT positive for benign lesion no case was diagnosed by histopathology as negative so there was no false nagative and 23 cases were found negative by both of CT and histopathology.
-These were true negative and shown in the Table-III.
+But 7 case was diagnosed as benign by histopathologically; they are true positive.
+2 case was diagnosed by CT as benign mass but histopathologically it was negative; it was false negative.
+Among CT positive for benign lesion no case was diagnosed by histopathology as negative so there was no false nagative .
+23 cases were found negative by both of CT and histopathology; these were true negative and shown in the Table-VIII.